zarf-dev/zarf/docs/5-zarf-tutorials/0-creating-a-zarf-package.md

 ### Finding the Images

 Once you have the above defined we can now work on setting the images that we will need to bring with us into the air gap.
-For this, Zarf has a helper command you can run with `zarf prepare find-images`.
+For this, Zarf has a helper command you can run with `zarf dev find-images`.
 Running this command in the directory of your zarf.yaml will result in the following output:

 <iframe src="/docs/tutorials/prepare_find_images.html" height="220px" width="100%"></iframe>